 “Prayer is never complete and unrelieved solitude; it is, though, carefully protected and skillfully supported intimacy.
 Prayer is the desire to listen to God firsthand, to speak to God firsthand, and then setting aside the time and making the arrangements to do it.”Eugene Peterson in Run with the Horses

-Yes, it is a different season, but it is also a season for each of us that should be different for other reasons than those that come to mind.
+Yes, it is a different season for many, but it is also a season for each of us that should be different for other reasons than those that come to mind.
 It will require a choice, a sacrifice of our own disappointment with what is for what will be.

 “God loves waking up our sluggish hearts.”Mary Geisen in The Advent Narrative

 It is not easy to be alert and awake when we are weary, but sometimes we can miss that the weariness can come not only from our own living but also from the evil one who would desire us to stay asleep, sluggishly dozing in a stupor, when the “not yet” is just ahead.
 Evil wants us to be distracted by the scary shadowy pall it casts over the world and our own neighborhood, but God’s call to us urges something else even as He urged his disciples in the time He was praying before He went to the cross.

 “It’s wearing a sense of watchfulness throughout our lives, and when we do, our Advent lives of waiting are filled with seeing Jesus in our every day ordinary.”Mary Geisen in The Advent Narrative